destenson/iMemoized/README.md

 | Windows 7          | IE 11.0          |
 | Windows 10			| Edge             |

+# Internals

+Why is iMemoized so fast?
+It uses a different approach to memoization than most libraries, it does not convert arguments to strings directly.
+Instead, iMemoized leverages the thousands of hours that have gone into optimizing object access in JavaScript engines.
+See [Indexing With JavaScript Objects, Millions Of Ops/Second](http://anywhichway.github.io/indexing.html).

 # Release History

+2016-12-12 v1.0.0 - Updated bechmark to incluse moize and multi parameter Fibonnaci.

 2016-07-18 v0.0.10 - Updated keywords in package.json.